 One day in early 1875 while packing up his show at Oldham, Samuel slipped from the roof of one of his caravans and later died from his injuries.

 “I well remember the news reaching the town of Sam Taylor’s death, and Ilkestonians were generally pleased to learn that it had been decided to inter his remains in the town of which he had spent, at any rate, a great portion of his younger days….

 “…..
 So the career of one who had played a prominent part in the Statutes of Ilkeston for many years, was brought to a close”.
 (Sheddie Kyme)

 Though the exhibition did not die with Samuel.

 It was remodelled “on more modern lines, a mechanical arrangement, representing a storm at sea, being the principal feature.
 This disclosed a ship in distress, going to pieces, as it were, on the rocks – and all to the strains of ‘The White Squall’, that song which sets forth so realistically, the roll and pitch of the vessel, as it rises and falls with the billows”.

 The Pioneer described this area as a temporary home for ‘the filthiest exhibitions, designated shows, shooting galleries, steam screeching roundabouts, and caravans innumerable’.
 (1882)

-We are now ready to walk down the west side of South Street.
+Or, if you are not interested in local politics, then are you ready to wander down the west side of South Street ?